xiangivyli/it_foundamental_course/README.md

 ## 1.6 NodeJS

+### 1.6.0 Localhost
+- The hostname or the **computer that is currently in use to run the program**
+- So it means "this computer" in a network
+- Used for testing purposes in development, not in actual production

 ### 1.6.1 Port
 - Ports are **virtual places within an operating system**, where network connections start and end
     - Every machine has a range of ports available
     - These ports can be allocated to specific applications
     - Every application or service, runs and is available on a specific port

+**Standard Port**
+**Port 80** is the standard port used by web servers

 ### 1.6.2 HTTP Communication
 HTTP provides the foundation for frontend-backend communication: